SILCC -- VIII: The impact of far-ultraviolet radiation on star formation and the interstellar medium

-\textit{(i)} \textit{Simplified radiative transfer approach:} In the \textsc{AdaptiveG0} module, we employ a simplified approach rather than explicit radiative transfer as it is used for ionising radiation with \textsc{TreeRay/OnTheSpot} \citep{Wunsch2021}.
+In the \textsc{AdaptiveG0} module, we employ a simplified approach rather than explicit radiative transfer as it is used for ionising radiation with \textsc{TreeRay/OnTheSpot} \citep{Wunsch2021}.
 As a first-order approximation, FUV transport does not need iterative radiative transfer as FUV photons do not excite new FUV photon sources when traversing the ISM.
 However, FUV photons scatter off dust grains while traversing the ISM.
 Ideally, to treat this scattering properly, each cell should be considered as a potential source of photons.

 Our method focuses on calculating the local strength of the ISRF, which is highly dependent on the column density along the line-of-sight and local attenuation.
 We use the \textsc{TreeRay/OpticalDepth} module \citep{Wunsch2018}, which utilises the \textsc{HEALPix} algorithm, to calculate this attenuation (see Sect.~\ref{sec:numerics}, Eqs.~\ref{eq:AV3D} and \ref{eq:G0}).
 Due to computational limitations, we cannot store the column densities for each cell and each sightline to a source in the current implementation of the simulation code.
 Therefore, we calculate and store a 3D-averaged column density for each cell.